heatherbrandwilliamson/heatherbrandwilliamson/README.md

 [About me](#about-me) | [Projects](#projects) | [Education](#education) | [Experience](#experience)  | [Interests](#interests) | [Contact](#contact) | [Portfolio](#portfolio)

 I am a full-stack junior developer.
 I love combining creativity with technical knowledge and bringing these traits into my coding.
 Tech has always been a passion of mine.
-It excites me to see how it changes our lives, so I started coding and immediately found it satisfying.
-A logical approach to solving the problem, quick feedback, and a stack trace to find the bug created infinities of possibilities for the user.
+It excites me to see how it changes our lives, when I started coding I immediately found it satisfying.
 I am now a competent and confident junior developer after completing the intensive 12 weeks of Makers Academy.

 Previously, I was a qualified architect.
 Through my studies in architectural design, I developed an understanding of design principles, user experience, and creative problem-solving.
 As a result of my experience in spatial planning, conceptual development, and technical drawing, I have a strong foundation in design thinking and attention to detail.